1. Home

 Average rating

-22 people’ve already rated it
+people’ve already rated it

 Edit This Cover Letter

 Most people go to a university to study, but some go to a university to work.
-Whether you’re an astrophysics professor, a football coach or a food service worker, a compelling university cover letter is a crucial part of your application for any college job.
+Whether you’re an astrophysics professor, a football coach, or a food service worker, a compelling university cover letter is a crucial part of your application for any college job.

-Adaptable cover letter example
+Adaptable full university cover letter example

 Dear Mr. Brawley,

 During my seven years as Head of Modern Languages at Northwestern, we saw a 35% uptick in admissions and 25% improvement in overall grades.
-The oriental studies program was 150% oversubscribed and 95% of all our professors published critically acclaimed research in industry-leading linguistic journals.
+The oriental studies programme was 150% oversubscribed and 95% of all our professors published critically acclaimed research in industry-leading linguistic journals.

 Moving to Austin with my family brings opportunities, and while I am happy to explore a move back into academia, the timing of the Head of Modern Languages role at the University of Texas seems perfect.
 I know that you are looking to grow your oriental and middle east studies departments and I trust that my experience may prove beneficial.